Martian polar ice caps

+Shared features

 Freezing of atmosphere

 Research based on slight changes in the orbits of spacecraft around Mars over 16 years found that each winter, approximately 3 trillion to 4 trillion tons of carbon dioxide freezes out of the atmosphere onto the winter hemisphere polar cap.
 This represents 12 to 16 percent of the mass of the entire Martian atmosphere.
 These observations support predictions from the Mars Global Reference Atmospheric Model—2010.

 Layers

 Both polar caps show layered features, called polar-layered deposits, that result from seasonal ablation and accumulation of ice together with dust from Martian dust storms.
 Information about the past climate of Mars may be eventually revealed in these layers, just as tree ring patterns and ice core data do on Earth.
 Both polar caps also display grooved features, probably caused by wind flow patterns.
 The grooves are also influenced by the amount of dust.
 The more dust, the darker the surface.
 The darker the surface, the more melting.
 Dark surfaces absorb more light energy.
 There are other theories that attempt to explain the large grooves.

+China's Zhurong rover that has studied the Utopia Planitia region of Mars has found dunes that lie in different directions.
+The bright barchans and dark longitudinal dunes is evidence that the predominant wind field underwent a roughly 70° change.
+The researchers believe the dunes were formed when the tilt changed and caused a shift in the winds.
+At about the same time, there are changes in the layers in the Martian northern ice caps.